 - Visit a hospital or doctor for a medical examination, not only is this medically essential but the doctor’s report will serve as medical evidence to support your claim and will help to determine the compensation amount for an electric shock you will receive.

 - As soon as you can after your accident, keep a record of what you experienced during your electric shock injury.
-This can include how the accident happened, any pain that you experienced during the accident, afterward and on an ongoing basis, as well as details about your medical examination.
+This can include how the accident happened, any pain that you experienced during the accident, afterwards and on an ongoing basis, as well as details about your medical examination.

 - If your electric shock injury claim is successful you will also be able to claim expenses you incurred as a result of an accident as part of your electric shock settlement.
 It is very important you keep the receipt for every expense you incur, including the cost of medical care, any medicine you need to purchase, care and transportation costs.
 You can also claim for loss of income if your injury forced you to take time off work.

 Unfortunately, staff working in some professions are more likely than others to experience an electric shock injury at work.
 Professions, where workers are more vulnerable to electric shock injuries, include electricians, construction workers, hairdressers and theatre production staff.
 Some key causes of electric shock injuries and electrocution at work include:

 - Employers not providing adequate training to their staff when working with electricity.

 - Unqualified electricians being given tasks they are not trained or qualified to perform.